ajpuckett/SBSGEM_standalone/README.md

 plot_GEMrun_summary.C
 plot_GEMrun_summary_HallA.C

-which can be used to generate a PDF file with a nice group of summary plots of the analysis.
+which can be used to generate a PDF file with a nice "standard" group of summary plots of the analysis.

 Detailed documentation of configuration parameters is forthcoming.
 In the mean time, read the source code.